Do Not Judge Is An Enemy Tactic To Wreak Havoc.

-It’s doubtful that someone sane will see a pilot that is on duty and already drunk, yet with another bottle of alcohol without questioning him or maybe reporting such to the authority.
+It is doubtful that someone will see a pilot that is on duty and already intoxicated, yet you see him or her with another bottle of alcohol without questioning him or her or reporting such disgraceful acts to the authority.
 Why?
-So that he will not wreak havoc in many people’s lives when he taxi.
-I believe that’s good and sound judgment.
+So that he will not wreak more havoc in many people’s lives when he taxis.
+I believe that should be a good and sound judgment.

-Believers in Christ with Christ mind, please kindly reread verse 17 “If, as a believer, we’re allowed to call the attention of another believer to his or her wrongdoing, then what makes us think that we’re not entitled to draw attention, or rebuke someone that is demonstrating craziness?
+Believers in Christ, If as believers, we’re allowed to call attention of another believer to his or her wrongdoing, then what makes us think that we’re not entitled to draw the attention of unbelievers and rebuke someone who is demonstrating craziness?

-Did Christians get it wrong?
 Yes!
 Where?
 Jesus says, “And if he refuses to listen even to the church, let him be to you as a pagan and a tax collector.
-Undoubtedly, the Body of Christ missed it right there and they are still missing it till the present, How?
+Undoubtedly, the supposed body of Christ missed it right there and they are still missing it all around Shiloh camps and Redemption camps till the present.

-Jesus was not talking of ex-communication.
-Matthew 9:9-13
+Caveat!
+Jesus was not talking of excommunication here.
+Matthew 9:9-13.

 The scripture says, “As Jesus passed on from there, He saw a man named Matthew sitting at the tax collector’s office; and He said to him, Be My disciple .
 And he rose and followed Him.
 And as Jesus reclined at table in the house, behold many tax collectors and sinners came and sat (reclined) with Him and His disciples.
 And when the Pharisees saw this, they said to His disciples, why does your Master eat with tax collectors and those sinful?
 But when Jesus heard it, He replied, those who are strong and well (healthy) have no need of a physician, but those who are weak and sick.
 Go and learn what this means: I desire mercy and not sacrifice and sacrificial victims.
 For I came not to call, and invite to repentance the righteous, (those who are upright and in right standing with God), but sinners, (the erring ones and all those not free from sin).

-In the above passage, we can see clearly that Jesus Christ accepts and fellowships with sinners (even tax collectors) without lowering His standard, where did Christians get their own ex-communication strategies from?
+In the above passage, we can see clearly that Jesus Christ accepts and fellowships with sinners too (even tax collectors) without lowering His standard.
+So, tell me where did Christians get their own ex-communication strategies from?

 What is paganism or pagan?

 Paganism means an umbrella term covering a much different traditional religion and belief system.
 While Paganism may term as a spiritual way of life, its origin is rooted in ancient nature religions.
-An example of pagans is gentiles!
-That is you and me or what we represent before we are born again.
+An example of pagans is Gentiles!
+That is who you and I used to be or what we represent before we are born again.